mayurbannawade/Countdown-Timer/README.md

 # Countdown-Timer

-it is used simply to count timer
+it is simply used to count the timer